Dan-Patterson/geonumeracy/docs/dissolve/Dissolve.md

 So why another one?

 Simple.
 You need an attribute to dissolve on.
+This one doesn't.

-You are doing your aggregation of shapes based on a common attribute, so it is grouping things based on commonalities.
+Usually, you are doing the aggregation of shapes based on a common attribute, so it is grouping things based on commonalities.

 The work around, is to fill a column with a common attribute, then away you go.